benwhale/word-squares/readme.md

         pytest

 I have included a slight hack to allow either solution in the unit test for completion, although in its current form the application is predictable so will not produce the result.
-Removing the cast to list from set in the solve method would allow either to be returned, as sets are unordered, but it would be at the expense of the predictability elsewhere.
+Removing the cast to list from set in the recursive solver `get_unique_letters` method would allow either to be returned, as sets are unordered, but it would be at the expense of the predictability elsewhere.

 I had limited time to finish off writing the tests I would ideally have written for the application.
 I have created